johnjago/johnjago.com/src/blog/content/projects.md

 [up](https://github.com/goupfile/up) – CLI tool for sharing files that rotates between available file uploading sites since file upload sites seem to come and go.

 [Goupfile](https://goupfile.com/) – file upload site with a few features that others seem to miss: uploading multiple files under a single URL, easy to remember URLs that don't have ambiguous characters, QR codes for easy transfer to and from mobile devices.

+[Pitch](https://pitch-iota.vercel.app/) – web version of the original [Pitch Card Generator](projects#deprecated), built with Next.js and deployed to Vercel.
+This was the first time I tried out Next.js/Vercel, and it was by far the best developer UX I've seen.

 ## Active